shyhyawJou/AUTC-Metric-for-OOD-Detection/README.md

 # Demo
 I have implement 3 version of AUTC (numpy, torch, tensorflow).
 3 version above are all excusive of scikit-learn.
+This metric take separability in consideration.
 - Numpy
 ![](assets/np.jpg)
 - Torch